ravelox/pimidi/README.md

 logging.log_level
 	Threshold for log events.
 Acceptable values are debug,info,normal,warning and error.
 	Default is normal.
+logging.hex_dump
+	Set to yes to write hex dump of data buffers to log file.
+This can slow down processing for large buffers if enabled.
+	Default is no
 security.check
 	If set to yes, it is not possible to write the daemon pid to a file with executable permissions.
 	Default is yes.